riezebosch/Unmockable/README.md

 ## Feature slim

-All mocks are strict, each invocation requires explicit setup, and there are no wild card argument matchers.
+All mocks are strict, each invocation requires explicit setup, <s>and there are no wild card argument matchers</s>.
-Probably we need some argument matcher for reference types in the future because matching currently relies on the hash code of the value of the arguments.

 ## Different